 They Help You Identify Unhelpful Thoughts

-CBT therapists are trained to spot cognitive distortions—unhelpful, automatic ways of thinking that fuel emotional distress.
+Cognitive Behavioral Therapy therapists are trained to spot cognitive distortions—unhelpful, automatic ways of thinking that fuel emotional distress.
 These include things like:

 Catastrophizing ("Everything is going to go horribly wrong.")